TYPOPLAYS/typoplays.github.io/README.md

 These assets are used for identification and informational purposes only.
 No ownership is claimed over any third-party images, branding, or logos displayed on this site.

-If you are a rights holder and would like an asset removed or credited differently, please contact me via Discord: @typoplays.
+If you're the owner of an asset and would like it removed or credited differently, contact me on Discord: @typoplays